bentasker/docker-subsonic/README.md

     $ sudo docker volume create --name subsonic-music
     ```

-    Note: you can see the list of all your volumes with this command: `sudo docker volume ls`
+    _Note_: you can see the list of all your volumes with this command: `sudo docker volume ls`

-2. _(optionnal)_ Import your existing Subsonic configuration and your music into the named volumes.
+2. _(optional)_ Import your existing Subsonic configuration and your music into the named volumes.

     Be sure to stop Subsonic first.
 Replace `/path_to_subsonic_data/` and `/path_to_your_music/` in the commands below.